Azure-Samples/azure-cache-redis-samples/tutorial/output-cache-open-ai/README.md

-# .NET 8 Web Application with Redis Output Caching and Azure Open AI
+# .NET 8 Web Application with Redis Output Caching and Azure OpenAI

 ## Overview
 This folder contains sample code for an AI image generation web application.
-It calls into Azure Open AI DallE to generate images based on user prompt.
+It calls into Azure OpenAI DallE to generate images based on user prompt.
 There are two features the sample highlights:
 * It allows responses from the /cached/ endpoint to be saved in Azure Cache for Redis through the [IOutputCache() abstraction](https://learn.microsoft.com/aspnet/core/performance/caching/output?preserve-view=true&view=aspnetcore-8.0#cache-storage).
 * It uses semantic caching to cache responses from similar prompts using the [Redis OM for .NET](https://github.com/redis/redis-om-dotnet)